Article by Wendy McCance

 This is the last week of school for my children.
 I have mixed emotions associated with the end of this school year.
 This is my son’s last year in Elementary School.
 After this week, I won’t have any kids in Elementary School again.
 Somehow this is all too much for me to wrap my head around.

 Tonight is my son’s graduation assembly.
 I’m sure I will be an emotional mess.
-The last few times I went into that Elementary school I would reminisce about how many more times I might walk those halls.
+The last few times I went into the Elementary school I would terrorize myself thinking about how many more times I might walk those halls.
 I love the smell of the school which is kind of a mix of brown paper towel and powdered paint, crayons and glue.
 I love seeing the artwork on the walls and the posters with the inspiring sayings.
 I’ll miss seeing the little ones walking in a single file line down the hall.
 Or the kids running around tagging each other on the playground.

 This morning I woke my son up and stuck the poor boy on my lap.
 He is long and gangly now, but I still wanted to snuggle him up like a toddler.
 He came downstairs for breakfast and I fawned over him.
 I made some oatmeal for him and I swear I was acting mushier than what he had to eat in his bowl.